 The interview will be a one-on-one session with our partners or counsel, scheduled for a duration of 1 hour and 15 minutes.
 While we aim to conduct in-person interviews, we remain flexible and open to accommodating virtual interview requests from international applicants.

 How many trainees do you typically take on?

 We are looking to recruit around 15 trainees per intake.

 Do you have more than one intake per year?

 At present, we have one intake starting in August.

 Do you recruit all of your trainees from the vacation scheme?

 Yes, we recruit all of our trainees from the vacation schemes, and we do not have a direct training contract application.

 I am qualified in another jurisdiction, should I apply for a training contract?

-No, as a qualified lawyer please send your CV to email@example.com and you will be considered for an associate position with a view to completing the QLTS.
+As a qualified lawyer, please send your CV to firstname.lastname@example.org and you will be considered for an associate position with a view to completing the SQE.